dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 with versions before Excel 2007.

-Here’s another example of using the ExecuteMso method.
+Here's another example of using the ExecuteMso method.
 This statement, when

 executed, displays the Font tab of the Format Cells dialog box:

 Application.CommandBars.ExecuteMso "FormatCellsFontDialog"

 If you try to display a built-in dialog box in an incorrect context, Excel displays an error message.
-For example, here’s a statement that displays the Format Number
+For example, here's a statement that displays the Format Number

 dialog box:

 Application.CommandBars.ExecuteMso "NumberFormatsDialog"

-If you execute this statement when it’s not appropriate (for example, a Shape is
+If you execute this statement when it's not appropriate (for example, a Shape is

 selected), Excel displays an error message because that dialog box is appropriate